September 21, 2022

 The problem lies in distinguishing between having a few extra kilos, being overweight or suffering obesity.
 These are different situations to which we must pay attention to maintain a good state of health, not only in adult life, but also during childhood.

-In Spain, according to a study by the Spanish Society of Cardiology carried out in 2021, approximately half of the population is overweight or obese.
+In Spain more than 50% of the adult population is overweight and the cost of treating obesity represents 9.7% of health spending.
 A striking fact, if we consider that Spain is one of the flagship countries of the Mediterranean diet, attracting thousands of people every year for its renowned quality of life.

 So, what's going on?
-The increasingly sedentary lifestyle (many of us work long hours in front of the computer, something that has been exacerbated as remote working has spread with the advent of the pandemic) coupled with our famous lack of time for cooking and the abundance of ultra-processed foods result in excess weight on a population scale.
+The increasingly sedentary lifestyle (many of us work long hours in front of the computer, something that has been exacerbated as remote working has spread in recent years) coupled with our famous lack of time for cooking and the abundance of ultra-processed foods result in excess weight on a population scale.

 What can we do?
 On one hand, preventing overweight is a mission that starts at the supermarket.
 We must control the foods we buy, choosing those that are healthier and those whose list of ingredients is as short as possible.
 On the other hand, we should stop thinking that exercise is synonymous with going to the gym, as this stops many people from starting to move.
 A daily walk of at least 30 minutes can be a good start.